 - Salt – omit this if using preserved lemon paste, as it’s naturally salty

-- Xanthan gum (optional) – adds to the texture, but is optional (read more about this in my What is Xanthan Gum ingredient spotlight)
+- Xanthan gum (optional) – adds to the texture.
+Read more about this in my What is Xanthan Gum ingredient spotlight.

-- Butter and extra almond flour or coconut flour – to prepare the pan
+- Butter and extra almond flour or coconut flour – to prepare the pan.
+Use almond flour for low-FODMAP.

 Instructions